TaeKyungg2/The_pictures_I_draw/README.md

 # 🎨I DRAW
-These are the pictures I drew.
+These are the pictures I draw.
 I used an iPad and Procreate.
 I'm learning how to add design elements to the service I'm creating.